Bible Restoration saves and restores Family Bibles and old Bibles with detached, taped or missing covers, spines and pages

 "I am really satisfied with the job that Bella Becho did on our vintage family Bible.
 The Bible was falling apart and seemed very fragile.
 Once the job was completed, I was no longer afraid that it would turn to dust in my hands.
 The rebinding process was worth it to preserve a part of our family history.
 You can now turn the pages without fear!"

 See amazing Family Bible restoration by hovering on Bible below!

 We have a large selection of leathers, skins and other materials to rebind your Bible with a beautiful NEW cover

-There are times when a repair, restoration or rebinding could negatively affect the market value of a rare or historical book or Bible.
+There are times when a book repair could negatively affect the market value of a rare or historical book or Bible.
 Click to Learn more